jimratliff/GenoMac-system/README.md

 [^Hypervisor_scripts]: The entry point to the Hypervisor script is `GenoMac-system/scripts/hypervisor/hypervisor.sh`, which calls, for most of the detailed work, `GenoMac-system/scripts/hypervisor/subdermis.sh`

-The Hypervisor is run the first time by:
+The Hypervisor is run the first time by:[^homebrew_via_just]
 ```
 cd ~/.genomac-user
 make run-hypervisor
 ```

+[^homebrew_via_just]: The first time Hypervisor is run, it uses Homebrew to install many apps/programs, including in particular `just`.
+At that point, you can use `just` commands instead of the somewhat-less user-friendly `make` commands.
+In particular, you can then run the Hypervisor with `just run-hypervisor`.

 When Hypervisor is first launched during a session, it will check automatically for updates to this repo.
 If any are found, Hypervisor will refresh this repo and relaunch the Hypervisor.